100+ Things to do in New York City with Kids in 2026

 Stores for Kids in Manhattan

-#50 Dylan’s Candy Bar will have you feeling like a kid in a candy store.
-You can find just about every kind of sweet at Dylan’s and the shop is fun to walk around.
+Dylan’s Candy Bar will have you feeling like a kid in a candy store.
+You can find just about every kind of sweet at Dylan’s, and the shop is fun to walk around in.
 Some of their shops have dessert cafes located inside (currently at Hudson Yards).

-#51 If you just want the candy, but not all of the extras, check out Economy Candy on the Lower East Side.
-This shop has a wide variety of candies including items that are hard to find.
+If you want the candy, but not all of the extras, check out Economy Candy on the Lower East Side.
+This shop has a wide variety of candies, including hard-to-find items.
+Economy Candy has a smaller shop at Chelsea Market.

 Performing Arts

-#56 Swedish Cottage Marionette Theatre is located in Central Park.
-They offer shows and workshops and you can even rent out the theatre for a birthday party.
+The Swedish Cottage Marionette Theatre is located in Central Park.
+They offer shows and workshops, and you can even rent out the theatre for a birthday party.

 Transportation in Manhattan